Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 Other benefits of forming a single-member LLC include the following:

-• Protecting assets.
+• High-risk businesses.
 LLCs can be a good choice for medium- or higher-risk businesses and for owners with significant personal assets they want to protect.
 This is because owners are shielded from personal liability as recourse for the acts of the LLC.
 As such, creditors can’t pursue your personal assets, like a home or savings account, to pay the business debts.

 • Separate legal entity.
 An LLC is a legal entity that is separate from the owner in the eyes of the law.
 This means your LLC is held accountable for its actions when entering into agreements or contracts, acquiring debts or otherwise taking on business obligations.